errchh/aay/README.md

 # aay – All Around You

-Agent skills for Hong Kong cinema movie ticketing.
+An agent skill to discover Hong Kong's cinema with real-time showtimes and seamless, direct-to-booking access.

 ## Skills

-**hk-cinema-now-playing**: Meet your new AI cinema concierge. 🍿
+**hk-cinema-now-playing**: Meet your AI cinema concierge. 🍿

 User Flow: